-As someone who appreciates wood stoves, I was excited to discover that a simple fan can greatly improve their heating effectiveness.
+As a fan of wood stoves, I was thrilled to learn that a basic fan can significantly enhance their heating efficiency.

 Did you know that a wood stove fan can increase the warmth in your home by up to 38%?